 What’s the environmental impact of going vegan?

-A vegan or vegetarian diet and lifestyle requires far fewer resources like grain, water, oil, forested land, contribute less CO2 to the atmosphere and no animals are killed for their consumption.
+A vegan or vegetarian diet and lifestyle requires far fewer resources like grain, water, oil, and forested land.
+It contributes less CO2 to the atmosphere, and no animals are killed for consumption.

 Did you know that raising livestock contributes more to global warming than automobiles?